CFfactor {CFtime}R Documentation

 Details

 The factor will respect the calendar of the datum that the time series is built on.
-For periods longer than a day this will result in a factor where the calendar is no longer relevant (because calendars impacts days, not dekads, months or seasons).
+For periods longer than a day this will result in a factor where the calendar is no longer relevant (because calendars impacts days, not dekads, months, quarters, seasons or years).

 The factor will be generated in the order of the offsets of the CFtime instance.
 While typical CF-compliant data sources use ordered time series there is, however, no guarantee that the factor is ordered as multiple CFtime objects may have been merged out of order.